dotnet/arcade/src/Microsoft.DotNet.ApiCompat/README.md

 APICompat is a tool which may be used to test API compatibility between a two .NET assemblies.

-When testing the tool will compare a *contract* to an *implementation*.
+When testing, the tool will compare a *contract* to an *implementation*.

 The *contract* represents the API that's expected : for example a reference assembly or a previous version of an assembly.